Why is constrained neural language generation particularly challenging?: Discussion

-\textbf{Dynamically defined constraints} Current approaches to constrained text generation assume there is prior knowledge of the constrained textual attributes and the finite set of values these attributes can take on.
+\textbf{Dynamically defined constraints} Current approaches to constrained text generation assume there is prior knowledge of the constrained textual attributes and the finite set of values these attributes can take.
 Nevertheless, there are situations when it may be desirable to impose constraints dynamically, for eg. in conversational systems depending on the system user's statements, reactions and emotions.
 When dynamically defining constraints, the main challenges are the lack of model expressiveness and robust ways to evaluate whether these constraints are satisfied.
-In the literature, controling the realization of a sentence based on another's sentence syntax and semantics is a less explored setting for constrained text generation with dynamic constraints which does not require prior knowledge of all the values the control variable might take on \cite{chen2019controllable}.
-To this end, disentangled latent space representations of syntax and semantics are essential for the manipulation sentence attributes in tasks such as unsupervised paraphrase generation and syntax-transfer generation \cite{bao2019generating}.
+In the literature, controling the realization of a sentence based on another's sentence syntax and semantics is a less explored setting for constrained text generation with dynamic constraints which does not require prior knowledge of all the values the control variable might take on \citep{chen2019controllable}.
+Disentangled latent space representations of syntax and semantics are essential for the manipulation sentence attributes in tasks such as unsupervised paraphrase generation and syntax-transfer generation \citep{bao2019generating}.
+In the context of LLM models, handling dynamic and complex application constraints remains challenging and relatively under-explored area of research.
+Commonly used solutions for incorporating dynamic constraints leverage the reasoning and planing capabilities of LLM models via strategies such as model fine-tuning and reflection-based reasoning, for example Chain--of-Thought \citep{wei2022chain}, Tree-of-Thoughts \citep{yao2024tree} or Self-Play fine-tuning \citep{chen2024self}.
+Nevertheless, these approaches typically address constraints on a case-by-case basis, limiting their generalizability.
+Open questions are how to represent constraints for LLMs effectively, guide them to reason within those constraints, and accurately assess the correctness or fallacies in their reasoning process \citep{wei2024optimizing}.